JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 factor out of `fit` (and also `predict`) a data pre-processing step, `obs`, to expose its outcomes.
 These outcomes become alternative user inputs to `fit`/`predict`.

-In the default case, the alternative data representations will implement the MLUtils.jl `getobs/numobs` interface for observation subsampling, which is generally all a user or meta-algorithm will need, before passing the data on to `fit`/`predict` as you would the original data.
+In typical case (where [`LearnAPI.data_interface`](@ref) not overloaded) the alternative data representations will implement the MLUtils.jl `getobs/numobs` interface for observation subsampling, which is generally all a user or meta-algorithm will need, before passing the data on to `fit`/`predict` as you would the original data.

 So, instead of the pattern